mayajas/prf-workflow/README.md

 2. From inside prf-workflow package directory: pip install -e .
 3. Clone surface_tools: git clone https://github.com/kwagstyl/surface_tools.
 Add the corresponding directory in the config.py file under surface_tools_dir.

+If a package from the requirements.txt is updated (in particular, prfpy), run the following lines to upgrade the packages: pip uninstall <package-name>
+pip install -r requirements.txt

 ## License

 prf-workflow is licensed under the terms of the GPL-v3 license.
 See "LICENSE" file for information on software versions, terms & conditions for usage, and a disclaimer.